-First Offense Second Offense Lementary students - natural consequence given by teacher or Residential Life Supervisor.
-Secondary Students - natural consequence given by teacher or Residential Life Supervisor as well as a self-reflection worksheet.
+1. First Offense Verbal Warning by instructional or residential staff.
+2. Second Offense Elementary students - natural consequence given by teacher or Residential Life Supervisor.
+Secondary Students - natural consequence given by teacher or Residential Life Supervisor as well as a self- reflection worksheet.
 3. Third Offense During the school day - referral to Principal.

-After the school day is over - referral to the Residential
+After the school day is over - referral to the Residential Life Supervisor.

-Life Supervisor.